Besides chocolate and green tea: berries and other superfoods

 In particular, red, purple and blue berries also contain high levels of anthocyanidins, and some of them contain flavonols too.
 This is one of the reasons why berries such as blackberries, blueberries and raspberries are frequently listed as superfoods.
 Other berries, such as elderberries, are also very rich in flavonoids, but they are usually eaten only as jams or other processed foodstuffs, therefore decreasing the amount of flavonoids they contain.

-Amongst the other quality of berries we find their content in micronutrients: many berries contain a good amount of potassium, but there is more variability when considering other micronutrients.
+Additionally, berries contain a good amount of potassium, but there is more variability when considering other micronutrients.
 For instance, blueberries contain vitamin K while strawberries, though less rich in flavonoids than other berries, contain significant amounts of vitamin C and raspberries contain vitamin A.